grommet/grommet/src/js/components/FileInput/README.md

 Whether to allow multiple files.
 If an object is supplied,
         'aggregageThreshold' indicates the maximum number of individual files to show.
-Above this, only a single message describing the number of files will be shown.And if an object is supplied, 'max' indicates the maximum number of files that can be added.
+Above this, only a single message describing the number of files will be shown.
+If an object is supplied, 'max' indicates the maximum number of files that can be added.
         If the user has reached the max, no additional files will be able to be added.